440 Huntington Avenue

 I work on efficient and interactive algorithms to support top-k searches on large scale social networks.
 Such networks are information-rich, containing graph structure (how users are connected), attributes and tags.
-My thesis topic is about using these information to provide faster and precise answer to data mining questions, and prove a low cost of prioritizing the most relevant answers.
+My thesis topic is about using this information to provide faster and more precise answers to data mining questions, and prove a low cost of prioritizing the most relevant answers.

 What aspect of what you do is most interesting?